Caihong Bridge station

-Caihong Bridge Station (彩虹桥站 (彩虹橋站, Cǎihóngqiáo Zhàn, Rainbow Bridge)) is an interchange station between Line 8 and Line 11 of the Guangzhou Metro.
+Caihong Bridge Station (彩虹桥站 (彩虹橋站, Cǎihóngqiáo Zhàn, Rainbow Bridge station)) is an interchange station between Line 8 and Line 11 of the Guangzhou Metro.
 It is situated underground near the Southwest gate of the Liuhua Lake Park.

 Due to construction delays, the station could not open with the rest of the northern extension of Line 8 in 2020 and was hence delayed to open on 28 September 2 years later.
 Line 11 opened at this station on 28 December 2024.

 The Caihong Bridge main substation of Lines 11 and 13 is located at the east end structure of the Lines 11 and 13 stations, and this station has also become the first station of Guangzhou Metro to have a main substation embedded on the line.

 Station design

 Combining the "rainbow" (English translation of 'Caihong') in the station name and the cultural characteristics of the area where the station is located, the metro has built the station into a characteristic station of Line 8, with the design theme of "South Vietnam Rainbow, Don't Let Gusu".
 The wall of the station hall layer introduces elements of the western city wall of the Southern Han Dynasty, and the exterior wall is decorated with the same historical satellite images as the wall of the Line 8 platform, reflecting the Rainbow Bridge as the Xiguan in the history of the fortress.
 The station ceiling is transformed by curved grille shapes and lighting to present a rainbow effect; The station floor is made of natural stone with a rippled texture, which echoes the rainbow theme.
 The ground part of the station at Exits A and C adopts a blue square design that is different from the exits of other stations, and the interior wall is made of colored tiles and rainbow glass to form a "rainbow wall".
 Exit D and the interchange passage between Line 8 and Line 11/13 also use light refraction to form a "rainbow wall".
 The stations of Line 11 and Line 13 only retain the yellow city wall elements, and the ceiling is not set up with rainbow light strips like Line 8.

 In addition, there are a total of 43 escalators in the station section of Line 11 and Line 13, making it one of the three stations with more than 40 escalators on the whole of Line 11, the other two being Shahe station and Guangzhou University of Chinese Medicine station.